-Becoming vegan is often based on two beliefs: consuming animals isn’t necessary for survival and a plant-based diet is healthier.
+Becoming vegan is often based on two beliefs: consuming animals isn’t necessary for survival and a plant-based diet is better for overall health.
 Contrary to popular belief, consuming a vegan diet can be detrimental to your well-being if not done correctly.
 As animal products are removed from the diet, many essential vitamins and minerals are lost.

 Consumption versus conversion